hesingh/p4-info/README.md

 First, Cisco and Arista have switches running the Barefoot Tofino asic.
 Second, for FPGA, Xilinx provides their P4 programming tools chain.
 There is also Netcope who has a tools chain for P4 programming of FPGA from Intel and Xilinx.

 ###
-1. Barefoot Networks Tofino asic in ODM switches - some ODM vendors are Edgecore (https://www.edge-core.com/), Netberg (https://netbergtw.com/about/), Inventec, Delta, WNC, and Foxconn.
+1. Barefoot Networks Tofino asic in ODM switches - some ODM vendors are Edgecore (https://www.edge-core.com/), Netberg (https://netbergtw.com/about/), Inventec (https://www.inventec.com/english/indexEN.htm), Delta, WNC (http://www.wnc.com.tw/mobile/index.php?action=product_detail&top_id=28&scid=31&tid=99&lid=99&id=353), and Foxconn.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.

 2. Intel has P4 to DPDK: https://www.youtube.com/watch?v=uI29_q-SoPU